senyuya/IL6-genetic-perturbation/README.md

-# IL6 Genetic Perturbation and Cardiovascular Risk
+# IL6 genetic perturbation mimicking IL-6 inhibition is associated with lower cardiometabolic risk
 This repository contains the analysis code for our study on genetic perturbation of IL6 mimicking IL-6 inhibition and its association with cardiometabolic risk.
 We developed a robust genetic proxy for IL-6 signaling downregulation and used it to predict the effects of IL-6 inhibition on cardiovascular and safety endpoints.

 ## Analysis Workflow